-The following information can be downloaded at the bottom of this page;
+The following audit documentation can be downloaded at the bottom of this page;

 The precept is the Parish Council's share of the council tax.
 The precept demand goes to the billing authority, the County Council, which collects the tax for the Parish Council.
 The 'Precept' is converted into an amount per Council Tax Band that is added onto the Council Tax bill.